hyphz/hyphz.github.io/data/texts.md

 @@CombatImmune
 You are immune to spells in combat.
 @@Gang
 In combat, you fight with your gang.
-Increase your vsize by 2.
+Increase your size by 2.
 You can occupy the same space as other creatures and can move into their squares without granting Opportunities.
 Your ranged attacks do not grant Opportunities to enemies occupying your space.
 Once per round when you make an attack, each enemy whose space you occupy takes 1 damage.